andrasfe/connectchain/connectchain/examples/mcp/README.md

 ## Overview

 MCP (Model Context Protocol) allows you to create tools that can be used by language models.
-ConnectChain provides seamless integration with MCP servers, and with the new direct API access feature, you can use MCP tools without requiring Enterprise Auth Service (EAS) authentication.
+ConnectChain provides seamless integration with MCP servers, and with direct API access, you can use MCP tools without requiring Enterprise Auth Service (EAS) authentication.

 ## Files in this Directory